 CAMAL was originally founded on 12th November, 1986, by a number of individuals concerned about the poor quality of draught lager available in the UK and the lack of promotion that genuine lagers, wherever brewed, were being given by mainstream breweries and existing beer organisations within the UK.
 Since then, it had developed globally with members in North America (USA) and Asia (Hong Kong) and, until recently, still retained a handful of memberships in Europe (Germany).
-Following its formation, regular meetings have been held at selected venues in and around London to enjoy authentic lager, meet other members and discuss campaigning issues.
+Following its formation, regular meetings have been held at selected venues in and around London and, latterly, even further afield, to enjoy authentic lager, meet other members and discuss campaigning issues.
 Once a year, an Annual General Meeting is held where the year’s campaigning is reviewed and policy changes ratified.
 As membership has widened, this website is an increasingly important means of exchanging information and imparting the latest campaigning news in combination with, but not supplanting, the yearly newsletters.
 This publication, regularly produced since the Campaign's inception, seeks to provide information on authentic lager in the UK and report on other beer styles available elsewhere in Europe and around the world.

 Its remit has since expanded to encompass all foreign beer styles by supporting those pubs in the UK which specialise in such brews and breweries which give greater prominence to them as well as giving some historical context too.
 The contribution made by our late founding Chairman, Geoff Broadley, is recognised in the current mantra for CAMAL:

 Its enduring mission: to explore all world breweries; to seek out real foreign beers and good continental bars; to broadley go where no beer hunter has been before.